 Lennox says as brilliant as this book is it has been rejected by academics primarily because it is so unusual for a scientist who is not a religious man to be so forthright in correlating science to the book of Genesis.

-Dr. Allen Sandage is considered the greatest observational cosmologist in the world.
+Dr. Allan Sandage is considered the greatest observational cosmologist in the world.
 He stunned the scientific community when he announced he had become a Christian.
 He has a very simple explanation for the origin of life:

 “God is the explanation for the miracle of existence.”